 To maintain F-1/J-1 visa status, international students at Teachers College must be enrolled full-time every Fall and Spring term.
-Full-time status requires a minimum of 9 credits per semester.
-Of these, at least 6 credits must be in-person, on-campus courses.
+Full-time status requires a minimum of 9 credits per semester, of which at least 6 must be in-person, on-campus courses.